 If you have multiple sclerosis (MS), there are many medical treatments you can use to treat your disease, like medications or physical therapy.
 But many people look for other ways to feel better, such as acupuncture, yoga, relaxation, herbal remedies, and massage.
-They’re called alternative and complementary therapies.
+They’re called alternative and complementary treatments.

 These therapies won’t cure your disease.
 But there’s evidence that some of them are helpful when you use them along with your regular treatment.
 For others, the science isn’t as clear.
 When you’re deciding if you want to try something new, it’s important to know what might help you and what could be harmful.

 Your best bet is to stick with your treatment plan and to talk with your doctor before you start any new therapy.
 Together you can decide what will help you feel your best.

 Alternative Treatments Recommended for Multiple Sclerosis

 Positive attitude.
 A positive outlook cannot cure your condition, but it can ease your stress and help you feel better.

 Exercise.
 Some types, such as tai chi and yoga, can lower stress, help you relax, and increase your energy, balance, and flexibility.
 As with any fitness program, check with your doctor before you start.

 Food.
 It’s important for people with MS to eat the right amounts of nutritious foods.
 Ask your doctor what kind of diet is right for you.